toggledbits/node-red-contrib-ezlo/README.md

 The input of the node will accept a no-payload (or empty payload) message and will in response echo at the output the device information.
 Any other input to the node currently logs an error and produces nothing on the output.

-Like the *ezlo item* node, you need to provide the device ID, and the easiest way to get that is to use the drop-down list of devices to pick it.
-The list will populate once the hub has been selected, but you may need to "Done" the unfinished node and go back into it to get the list to populate, and for the very first node you create, you may even need to "Deploy" the unfinished node.
+Like the *ezlo item* node, you need to provide the device ID, and the easiest way to get that is to use the menu of devices to pick it.
+The list will populate once the hub has been selected.
+Selecting a device from the menu will populate the `Device ID` and `Description` fields.

 ### `ezlo house mode` node